-Dependencies: FMT LIM.2 Limited capabilities: fulfilled by FMT LIM.2.
+Dependencies: FMT\LIM.2 Limited capabilities: fulfilled by FMT\LIM.2.

-The TSF shall be designed in a manner that limits their capabilities so that in conjunction FMT\LIM.1.1 with "Limited availability (FMT\LIM.2)" the following policy is enforced: Deploying test features after TOE delivery do not allow
+FMT LIM.1.1 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT LIM.2)" the following policy is enforced:

+Deploying test features after TOE delivery do not allow

-- 1.User Data to be manipulated and disclosed, - 2.TSF data to b e manipulated or disclosed, - 3.software to be reconstructed,
+1. User Data to be manipulated and disclosed, 2.
+TSF data to be manipulated or disclosed, attacks.

+3.software to be reconstructed,

-4. substantial information about construction of TSF to be gathered which may enable other attacks.
+4. substantial information about construction of TSF to be gathered which may enable other

-The TOE shall meet the requirement "Limited availability (FMT LIM.2)" as specified below (Common Criteria Part 2 extended).
+The TOE shall meet the requirement "Limited availability (FMT\LIM.2)" as specified below (Common Criteria Part 2 extended).